Additional publications are available on Google Scholar

 McKenny, M. & Anderson, R. E. (2020).

 While there is a large body of literature documenting the negative impact of discrimination and racial stress, there was no clinical intervention dedicated to the reduction of racial stress and enhancement of racial coping.
-Further, our intervention, Engaging, Managing, and Bonding through Race (EMBRace) was developed in 2015 by Drs.
+Further, Engaging, Managing, and Bonding through Race (EMBRace) was developed in 2015 by Drs.
 Riana Anderson and Howard Stevenson to address this need.
 The intervention seeks to reduce racial stress by bolstering youth and their caregiver’s racial self-efficacy, defined as one’s perceived ability to effectively resolve racial experiences.
 Secondly, the program promotes racial coping by teaching participants healthy coping mechanisms that can be used in response to a racialized event.
 After participating in EMBRace, it is expected that youth and their caregiver can engage in conversations on race, manage the stress that comes from racialized experiences, and bond with one another in the process.
 This book chapter details the development and implementation of this therapeutic, community-based program.

 Psychotherapy with Caribbean Women: Examples from USVI, Haiti, and Guyana.

 Nicolas, G., Dudley-Grant, G. R., Maxie-Moreman, A., Liddell-Quintyn, E., Baussan, J., Janac, N., &

 McKenny, M. (2020)